-The club have also taken a number of big games to the Stadium Australia 9former ANZ Stadium and Olympic Stadium) and they now use the impressive Western Sydney Stadium for big derbies.
+The club have also taken a number of big games to the Accor Stadium 9former ANZ Stadium and Olympic Stadium) and they now use the impressive Western Sydney Stadium for big derbies.

 The club are still known to older fans by former names including Balmain and the Magpies but in the modern era they go by the shortened names of either Wests or the Tigers.